Sally Riddell (Ruby 9 Yoga, Chant, Stories) is a Yoga Teacher, Yoga Therapist, teacher of Vedic Chant, and Storyteller from Perth, Western Australia.

-Her inspirational and inclusive practices stem from the teachings of T. Krishnamacharya, following the guidance of her teachers T. K. V. Desikachar, his family and the teachers from the Krishnamacharya Yoga Mandiram.
-Sally teaches in a manner that includes each person in a way that is appropriate for them using all the "tools" of yoga.
+My training stems from the teachings of T. Krishnamacharya, following the guidance of my teachers T.K.V.
+Desikachar, his family and the teachers from the Krishnamacharya Yoga Mandiram (Chennai, India).

 My Approach